-A Be Active.
-Bring repetitive movement, of some parts of the body, into play with the rhythm.
-Work actions, like hammering, sawing, turning a wheel, stirring a cake mix,.
-All of those kinds of actions are good to ‘hammer’ in the learning.
+Active.
+Repetitive movement, of some parts of the body, working in tandem with the brain.
+Problems solved through work actions, like hammering, sawing, turning a wheel, making an arch of sugar cubes.
+These are ways to ‘hammer’ in the learning.

-K Add more movement, such as hopping, skipping, jogging, jumping.
+Kinaesthetic – more vigorous movement, such as hopping, skipping, jogging, jumping.
 Even the simplest, like clapping hands brings in the Kinaesthetic aspect to your learning.

-S Brought together in performance of a Story or a Song, or both.
+S Bring together in performance of a Story or a Song, or both.